camunda/camunda-docs/docs/components/modeler/web-modeler/create-a-process-application.md

 After you have created a process application, a new BPMN diagram is created and labeled as the main process.

 - The main process diagram is named using the process application name.
 You can rename the main process diagram any time.
-- A process application must always have a main process.
-The main process diagram cannot be deleted or moved out of the process application.
+- A process application must have a main process.
+You cannot delete or move the main process diagram out of the process application.
 - You can assign another BPMN diagram as the main process using the **Reassign main process** option in the action menu.
   <p>
   <img src={ReassignMainProcessImg} alt="Reassign the main process" />